 The Working Group in the History of Race and Eugenics (HRE) was established in 2006.
 Its main aim is to foster collaboration among scholars and networks of scholars working on the history of eugenics and its contemporary relevance.

-The research group’s ability to innovate and improve upon existing scholarship through a truly international transfer of knowledge is not only evident in the broad geographical diversity of its participants, but the intensity and frequency of scholarly interactions it continuously promotes.
-The research group aims to build an encompassing framework of interpretation that transcends national boundaries that can serve to strengthen academic collaborations between various countries in Europe, the US and Latin America.
+HRE aims to innovate and improve upon existing scholarship through a truly international transfer of knowledge is not only evident in the broad geographical diversity of its participants, but the intensity and frequency of scholarly interactions it continuously promotes.
+The research group aims to build an encompassing framework of interpretation that transcends national boundaries that can serve to strengthen academic collaborations between various countries in Europe, the USA and South America.

 The popularity of anthropology, biopolitics and eugenics during the interwar and Second World War periods is beyond question, but its wider scientific and political impact, and its lingering effects in collective behaviour (particularly towards the Roma), remains to be examined.
 These are some example of HRE activities:

 - Two exhibitions on the history of anthropology, biopolitics and eugenics in Romania between 2018 and 2020 (see video opposite)

 - Podcasts on the contemporary relevance of eugenics